AFLplusplus/AFLplusplus/utils/qbdi_mode/README.md

     p_target_func = (target_func)dlsym(handle, "target_func");
 ```

-then we read the data from file and call the function in `fuzz_func`
+Then read the data from file and call the function in `fuzz_func`:

 ```c
 QBDI_NOINLINE int fuzz_func() {